ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 ## Promote

-As a author or maintainer, here are some ideas you can implement:

 Leverage platforms like Mastodon, LinkedIn, and R-specific forums such as [R-bloggers](https://www.r-bloggers.com) and [R Weekly](https://rweekly.org) to announce the release of your package.

 > If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](/news/) and our social media.